leaselock/pgasync/README.md

     "concurrency_pools": [<pool>, ]
   }

-The "Contol" object is optional.
+The "Control" object is optional.
 Individual elements of the object are also optional as all options are defaulted.
 The following values can be configured:

   * workers INT DEFAULT 20:  how many tasks can be held open concurrently